farrell0/DataStax-Developers-Notebook/README.md

 >
 >In this edition of DataStax Developer’s Notebook (DDN), we provide a graph database primer; create a
 >graph, and load it.
 In a future edition of this same document, we will actually have the chance to
->provide examples where you might determine that graph database have an advantage over relational
+>provide examples where you might determine that graph databases have an advantage over relational
 >databases for certain use cases.
 >
 >[Download here]()